redwarp/blog/content/image_filters/index.md

 +++
-title = "Computing image filters with Wgpu" date = "2022-02-09"
+title = "Computing image filters with wgpu-rs" date = "2022-02-09"

 [taxonomies]
 categories = ["rust", "wgpu"]
 +++

-This post should give you a few tips about creating a simple image processing pipeline with GPU computation, using wgpu and `rust` .
+This post should give you a few tips about creating a simple image processing pipeline with GPU computation, using `wgpu-rs` and `rust` .

 # Getting started